U.S. Army, WWII, Other Units in Collection:

 The Communication Zone (Transport of Supplies) followed close behind the Combat Zones-Field Force, the guys with boots on the ground, were willing to push ahead better, if they knew they had a plan, support, and something at the end, Ammunition, Hot Food, and Medical Assistance.

-The uniform retain some of the war period items on it the hooks for the belt being one.
+The uniform retain some of the war period items on it, the hooks for the belt being one.
 The jacket is in decent shape, and not eaten by moths, though I see them flying around all over.

 It's a well-made item and fully lined.
-Officer Quality if you will, it portrays a place, a part of the big picture of the goings-on of an Army, and another part of the story of the war and these uniforms in the collection.
-The uniform was from the 1944-45 period I should think.
+Officer Quality, if you will, it portrays a place, a part of the big picture of the goings-on of an Army, and another part of the story of the war, and these uniforms in the collection.
+The uniform was from the 1944-45 period, I should think.

-The tag, a rarity still is in this jacket, I haven't researched this if it doesn’t match up.
-The jacket is an example and I don't claim any are really someone even the ones given to me, which 5-6 have been or more, most had at least a badge or two we worked from to finish up the uniform.
+The tag, a rarity, is still in this jacket.
+I haven't researched this, if it doesn’t match up.
+The jacket is an example, and I don't claim any are really someone even the ones given to me, which 5-6 have been or more; most had at least a badge or two we worked from to finish up the uniform.

 The cap of choice here for the Major, is a crusher, now We all know getting a jacket with the correct one would be a very lucky find, and in general, I try to show a uniform (as they looked) not 70 years later, eaten by bugs.... but this is what I had the I thought would fit with him.

-The crusher is more a fly-boy thing rather than a regular Army, a foot soldier. but it's near the same color as an officer’s cap, so here we go, the Army was going into the post-war downsizing stage and they were getting fussy about who they kept in the forces.
+The crusher is more of a fly-boy thing rather than a regular Army, a foot soldier. but it's near the same color as an officer’s cap, so here we go, the Army was going into the post-war downsizing stage, and they were getting fussy about who they kept in the forces.

 There was an incredible amount of displaced people, having lost their homes from bombing, bitter about their situation, some had never liked the regime but knew not to resist it, and others supported it as they got a job (at the price of someone going to a camp) and had supported the war effort, and they lost.
 There was bitterness on both sides.